 In general, however, Asian crossbows are cheaper.
 That doesn't mean the quality is lower.
 The quality of Asian crossbows is top-notch!

-If you are unsure which crossbow to buy, do not hesitate to call us or write an e-mail to us, we will be happy to help.
+If you are unsure which crossbow to buy, do not hesitate to write us, we will be happy to help.
 Another good strategy is reading online reviews from other customers.

 Types of Crossbows

 Pistol crossbows have a specific shape of the tiller and trigger.
 They look similar to those of firearms, hence the name ‘pistol’ crossbows.
 The main advantages of pistol crossbows include smaller size and low weight, especially compared to recurve and compound crossbows.

 A pistol crossbow can shoot as far as 8-15 m.
 You don't need that much force to pull the string - the draw weight of pistol crossbows is usually between 50 and 80 lbs.
 Pistol crossbows are ideal for beginners.
 And they are easier to store and transport.